Royal Institute of Navigation: Professional registration

-Any member of the Institute who can demonstrate professional competence and commitment is able to apply for professional registration through the RIN.
+Any member of the institute who can demonstrate professional competence and commitment is able to apply for professional registration through the RIN.
 It is expected that registered members are committed to maintaining their professional standard through ongoing continuous professional development.

 Special Interest Groups

-The Institute hosts a number of Special Interest Groups (SIGs) catering for members' interests in specific areas; all SIGs are organised and run from within the Institute's membership.
+The institute hosts a number of Special Interest Groups (SIGs) catering for members' interests in specific areas; all SIGs are organised and run from within the institute's membership.

-The Institute's active SIGs are the Small Craft Group, Cognition and Navigation Group, Animal Navigation Group, General Aviation Navigation Group, History of Navigation Group, Professional Marine Navigation Group, Civil and Military Aviation Group, and the Younger Members' Group.
+The institute's active SIGs are the Small Craft Group, Cognition and Navigation Group, Animal Navigation Group, General Aviation Navigation Group, History of Navigation Group, Professional Marine Navigation Group, Civil and Military Aviation Group, and the Early Career Network.

 Activities

-The Institute sponsors conferences, publications, and reports related to navigation and its associated sciences.
-The Institute may publish position papers or white papers in relation to current navigation-related developments.
+The institute sponsors conferences, publications, and reports related to navigation and its associated sciences.
+The institute may publish position papers or white papers in relation to current navigation-related developments.